Agentic LLM Framework for Adaptive Decision Discourse: Conclusion

 \section{Conclusion}

-In this work we present a self-governed agentic LLM framework, tasked to enunciate an exhaustive exploration of recommended solutions to complex decision-making challenges under uncertainty, using an imminent extreme natural hazard event as a testbed.
-We simulate an assembly of agents embodying stakeholders and decision-makers persona, conversing to outline the principal challenges fo the situation at hand towards the goal of identifying competing priorities and converging to a compelling actionable plan.
-The framework's objective is twofold: progress towards more causal implementations leveraging LLMs by supporting the qualities of agentic LLMs in comparison to conventional monolithic models, for complex decision support under uncertainty; address the identified underrepresentation of human decision-making in extreme weather event mitigation and adaptation initiatives.
-We show results of our framework demonstrating the relevance of agentic discourse in the face of complex decision-making, highlighting a causal understanding of the risk resulting in a visible impact in explored recommendations and decisions.
-We recognize a compelling contribution from summoned agents with regards to specific expertise (hydrology, disaster management), and advocate for the relevance of such an approach to climate change induced hazard mitigation, while acknowledging that results only demonstrates a promising first exploration.
+In this work we present a self-governed agentic LLM framework, tasked to enunciate an exhaustive exploration of recommended solutions to complex decision-making challenges under uncertainty, using imminent extreme hazard events as a testbed.
+We simulate an assembly of agents embodying stakeholders and decision-makers persona, conversing to outline the principal challenges of the situation at hand towards the goal of identifying competing priorities and converging to a compelling actionable plan.
+The framework's objective is twofold: first, progress towards more causal LLM implementations by supporting the qualities of agentic LLMs in comparison to conventional monolithic models for complex decision support under uncertainty.
+Second, provide elements for representation of human decision-making in decision discourse, focusing on a extreme hazards scenarios.
+We show results of running our framework in a first exploration of agentic discourse in the face of complex decision-making, highlighting qualitative relationships between risk and explored recommendations.
+We recognize a compelling contribution from summoned agents who bring unique expertise, and advocate for the interest of such an approach to support decision-making challenges in the face of uncertainty.
+We acknowledge that our results only demonstrates a promising first exploration.
+Notwithstanding, we posit that decision discourse represents a significant improvement in simulating human-like decision-making, in contrast with non-LLM approaches.